fabcor-maxiv/mxcube-code-camp-2024-05-30/README.md

   * How far can you get working locally on your laptop only?
   * How often do you need to go test directly at the beamline?

+* How to test?

+  * Are you using simulated devices (Tango, Epics, etc.) to test the mxcube hardware objects ?
+  * Do you have procedures for automatic tests?

 * How much resources do you have?

   * How many MXCuBE developers are there in the facility?